Linux zip command

 Though the zip standard requires storing paths in an archive using a specific character set, in practice zips have stored paths in archives in whatever the local character set is.
 Problems can occur when an archive is created or updated on a system using one character set and then extracted on another system using a different character set.
 When compiled with Unicode support enabled on platforms that support wide characters, zip now stores, in addition to the standard local path for backward compatibility, the UTF-8 translation of the path.
 This provides a common universal character set for storing paths that allows these paths to be fully extracted on other systems that support Unicode and to match as close as possible on systems that don't.

 On Win32 systems where paths are internally stored as Unicode but represented in the local character set, it's possible that some paths will be skipped during a local character set directory scan. zip with Unicode support now can read and store these paths.
-Note that Win 9x systems and FAT file systems don't fully support Unicode.
+Note that Win 9x systems and FAT (file allocation table) file systems don't fully support Unicode.

 Be aware that console windows on Win32 and Unix, for example, sometimes don't accurately show all characters due to how each operating system switches in character sets for display.
 However, directory navigation tools should show the correct paths if the needed fonts are loaded.